sudomakeinstall/awesome-privacy/README.md

 # Text Messaging

 If your text messages and phone calls are end-to-end encrypted, then they can't be decrypted on a central server, and won't end up in the next hacker's data dump.
-[Signal Private Messenger](https://whispersystems.org) is far from the only option, but it scores well because it is easy to use, has both mobile and desktop clients, enables end-to-end encryption by default, and...is not owned by Google, Apple, or Facebook.  ;-)
+[Signal Private Messenger](https://whispersystems.org) is far from the only option, but it scores well because it is easy to use, has both mobile and desktop clients, enables end-to-end encryption by default, and...is not owned by Google, Apple, or Facebook.  ;-)  Of course, if the device itself is compromised, end-to-end encryption won't help; but it will work for most people, most of the time.

 # Search Engines